The Protein Bar vs Protein Powder Debate Just Got a Third Option

 The real convenience test:

-• Do you look forward to eating it?
-(Compliance)
+- Do you look forward to eating it?
+(Consistency)

 Most bars fail all three.